 Child Saints (under 12)

-St. Paulus Lang Fu — Paulus was 7 when he was martyred during the Boxer Rebellion in China.
+St. Paulus Lang Fu — Paulus was 7 when he was martyred during the Boxer Rebellion in China in 1900.
+His feast day is July 16 or September 28 with the other Martyrs of China.
+Recommended reading: Encyclopedia of Saints, Second Edition.

 St. Cessianus — Cessianus was 8 when he was martyred by the Roman Emperor Diocletian.